census-instrumentation/opencensus-website/content/glossary.md

 There are three types of sampling made available from OpenCensus libraries:

 * **Always sample:** With this sampling, every single request is traced.
-* **Probabilisticly sample:** A probability is set (e.g 0.0001) and the libraries will sample only 1 in 10000 requests.
+* **Probabilisticly sample:** A probability is set (e.g 0.0001) and the libraries will sample according to that probability (e.g. 1 in 10000 requests).
 * **Never sample:** No request is traced.

 ---